TascoGitGud/Global-Superstore-Sales-Dash-Board/README.md

 ## ⚒️ Main Process

-This project goes directly into Power BI visualization (no separate SQL/Python preprocessing step - data is loaded and transformed using Power Query inside Power BI).

-1️⃣ **Connect & Load Data** - Connect Power BI to the tables via Power Query
+1️⃣ **Connect & Load Data** - Connect Power BI to the tables via Google Big Query

 2️⃣ **Data Modeling** - Build relationships between the 3 tables as shown in the Data Relationships section above